dair-ai/Mathematics-for-ML/README.md

 ## Multivariate Calculus by Imperial College London
 *by Dr. Sam Cooper & Dr. David Dye*

 Backpropagation is a key algorithm for training deep neural nets that rely on Calculus.
-Get familiar with concepts like chain rule, Jacobian, gradient descent,.
+Get familiar with concepts like chain rule, Jacobian, gradient descent.

 Video Playlist: https://www.youtube.com/playlist?list=PLiiljHvN6z193BBzS0Ln8NnqQmzimTW23

 ## Mathematics for Machine Learning - Linear Algebra
 *by Dr. Sam Cooper & Dr. David Dye*

-Agreat companion to the previous video lectures.
+A great companion to the previous video lectures.
 Neural networks perform transformations on data and you need linear algebra to get better intuitions of how that is done.

 Video Playlist: https://www.youtube.com/playlist?list=PLiiljHvN6z1_o1ztXTKWPrShrMrBLo5P3